 In Hollywood, power is measured by your ability to get a movie made.
 Most people don’t have the power to make movies.
 In fact, most people only have the power to say “NO!”
 And if you’re a filmmaker working to make your first feature, you’ve probably heard this word.

 “NO, we don’t accept unsolicited submissions.
 No, we don’t work with first time filmmakers.
 No!
-We don’t think there is any upside to your project.
+We don’t think there is upside to helping you make your first feature.
 No, we will not fund your movie.
-No. Go back to Idaho.”
+Go back to Idaho.”